frezixs/Final_Project/communication.md

 - CommunityAverage: Community average price

 Our team is also scraping the housing price of Shanghai from [Shanghai Lianjia](https://sh.lianjia.com/chengjiao/) since we would like to compare the housing price between Beijing and Shanghai.
 The Shanghai dataset contains the same information as the Beijing dataset.

+We decided to use SQLite as our database since an entire SQLite database is stored in a single file, and this file can be shared via file transfer protocol.